Blockstream/green_cli/README.md

 ```
 NOTE: this must be two separate invocations, as the jade python api is installed from github sources, and does not have a sha hash.

-You can now run green-cli (or green-liquid-cli) passing the `--auth
+You can now run green-cli passing the `--auth jade` option.
-jade` option.

 ### Installing Generic hardware wallet support